 - Offering personalized treatment planning paced to each individual’s needs

-Why Our Wilderness Program is Better Than Boot Camp
+Why Our Wilderness Program is a Positive Alternative to Boot Camp

 If your child has been acting out, you may fear that a respectful and compassionate approach might be too “soft” to achieve results.
 But think again.
 In reality, research tells us that interventions like boot camp are ineffective and often backfire.
 So what does work?